 Why is Pre-anesthetic Blood Testing Strongly Recommended?

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 This gives us the most complete picture of your pet's overall health and organ function.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Analysis of pre-anesthetic lab work also allows us to customize an anesthetic plan to specifically meet your pet's needs.
 If serious problems are detected, surgery can be postponed until any problems are corrected.
-If you haven't already completed a recent blood panel (within the past 6 months), we recommend that you review our Pre-Anesthetic/Surgical Blood Work Form prior to your arrival so that you may be familiar with the blood panels available, their associated costs, and so that you can be more readily prepared to make this decision during check-in if you haven't already decided.
+If you haven't already completed a recent blood panel (within the past 6 months), we strongly recommend current lab testing to ensure optimal safety.

 Will my pet have stitches?

-For some surgeries, such as canine neuters, we use absorbable sutures underneath the skin.
+For most of our surgeries we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
-Many surgeries, especially spays and tumor excisions, do require skin stitches.
+Some surgeries, especially large surgical incisions, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths (or swimming!) are allowed for the first 10 days after surgery, as moisture can cause infection at the surgical site.